ninjeanne/bookly/SRS.md

 request has the permissions to do so.
 #### 3.1.5 Provide data

-After data is requested from the frontend and the user is allowed to do so, the backend sends data.
+After data is requested from the frontend and the user is authorised to do so, the backend sends data.
 In addition, the response contains a HTTP status code even if the request failed so that the frontend knows if it just received data or an error.